jhenin/qwrap/README.md

-# qwrap — A fast PBC wrapping and unwrapping function for VMD
+# qwrap — Fast PBC wrapping and unwrapping for VMD

 ## Installation
 To install under Linux and the like: